mc2-project/secure-xgboost/doc/tutorials/jupyter.rst

 3. **Enclave Preparation**

    An enclave is created, authenticated, and given the necessary keys.
+Be sure that if an enclave is not available on your machine that you create an enclave in simulation mode.

 4. **Data Loading**